 If you have a non-working spouse, you may want to consider making small pension contributions on their behalf.
 Basic rate tax can be reclaimed even if your spouse has no income, up to an annual pension contribution limit of £3,600 (including the value of the tax reclaimed).
 The same approach can be taken with pension contributions for your children.

 Business owners (and high earners generally) should bear in mind that there is a lifetime limit of £1.5 million on pension funds.
+(Note that this is being reduced to £1.25 million from April 2014.)
 If the value of your pension fund exceeds this limit then additional tax is payable on excess lump sums and pension income taken in retirement.